-Health Center revenues are reported on an accrual basis in the period in which services are provided, at established rates.
+Health center revenues are reported on an accrual basis in the period in which services are provided, at established rates.
 Arrangements with third party payors for providing service at less than established rates are reported as deductions from health center revenue on an accrual basis.

-Revenues from the Medicare and Medicaid programs accounted for approximately 24 percent and 25 percent and 21 and 7 percent, respectively, of the Corporation's net Health Center revenues for the years ended December 31, 2015 and 2014.
+Revenues from the Medicare and Medicaid programs accounted for approximately 28% and 18%, and 13% and 11%, respectively, of the Corporation's net health center revenues for the years ended December 31, 2016 and 2015.